-Texas Memory Systems (TMS) has launched a tiered, high-capacity DRAM/flash hybrid solid-state disk (SSD) array that can store up to 512 GB of data on DRAM-based solid-state storage and uses NAND Flash storage
+Texas Memory Systems (TMS) has launched a tiered, high-capacity DRAM/flash hybrid solid-state disk (SSD) array that can store up to 512 GB of data on DRAM-based solid-state storage and uses NAND Flash storage as backup media.

 A previous product, the RamSan-500, also featured a combination of DRAM and Flash memory, but its primary media was Flash, with DRAM cache.
 The RamSan-440 is the first product that uses DRAM as primary, Tier 1 storage, with RAIDed flash acting as "bulk" Tier 2 backup storage.
 With the expanded solid-state capacity, TMS claims the system can deliver up to 600,000 IOPS.